 If you are from the supply chain logistics world, then you would have definitely come across the word ‘Manifest’ many times.
 It is a key shipping document for international trade that provides a list of items that are shipped from the supplier to the final customer.
 A typical manifest will have the below details: Details of the:

 Origin and destination

 Manifest is not a legal document but is created for record purposes for sellers, transporter, and eCommerce website.
 Different types of Manifest

 Freight manifest: Provides the details of the cargo along with the freight charges.
 The charges added in the manifest are paid by the shipper or consignee

 Out of gauge manifest: The manifest that gives out the details of the gauge cargoes on board the ship.

-Dangerous cargo manifest: List out the details of hazardous cargo details on board with particulars covering the class, UN no, description of goods, EMS/FAG etc
+Dangerous cargo manifest: List out the details of hazardous cargo details on board with particulars covering the class, UN no, description of goods, EMS/FAG, etc.

+Cargo manifest: describes all information with respect to cargo, leaving out the freight charges.
 The manifest should accurately match the actual shipment.
 You can also imagine manifest as a passport for your inventory wherein it denotes the nationality of the goods and authenticates that cargo is legitimate.